 On my recent trip to Cornwall, I couldn’t believe that the beaches were British; they looked like a postcard from the Mediterranean or Caribbean.
 There’s also an area of Devon known as the ‘English Riviera’ which features exotic palm trees and golden sands.
 Not to mention the Isles of Sicily, a few miles off the coast of Cornwall yet with beaches more reminiscent of Barbados.

 But if you wish for something more ‘Great British Seaside’-esque; there’s something here for you too.
-Dorset, Devon, Cornwall and Somerset are dotted with coastal towns where you can enjoy a stick of rock, sit outside a beach hut and make a sandcastle!
+Some of the best things to do in Dorset, Devon, Cornwall and Somerset are to visit coastal towns where you can enjoy a stick of rock, sit outside a beach hut and make a sandcastle!
 The South West Coast Path is England’s longest marked coastal walk, stretching over 630 miles of seaside.
 So you can be sure to find a beach to suit you along it!

 Have you heard of Glastonbury festival?
 The UK’s most famous music event, it takes place over the course of 5 days every June, and showcases a huge amount of acts, from The Who to Beyonce to Fatboy Slim.
 And it’s not just music; it’s got artists, a poetry corner, yoga classes… if you’re after anything weird and wonderful, you’ll find it at Glastonbury.